GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (104) .md

 **At Higher Tiers**: For each tier beyond minimum, you may have the spell reach out 1 yard to affect a creature or reduce the casting time by 1 action.

-**Critical Failure**: You accidentally cuase yourself to be afflicted bu the same effect for a nummber of rounds equal to the spell's tier.
+**Critical Failure**: You accidentally cuase yourself to be afflicted by the same effect for a number of rounds equal to the spell's tier.

 #### Disimpress